 The Parish Council plans to maintain the tidiness of the playground, playing field and village hall, along with surrounding areas with continued litter picking.
 The Parish Council aims to find ways to engage with those discarding litter to improve social responsibility from all social groups.

-Areas for Further Attention
+Areas for Continued or Further Attention

 Planning for Unforeseen Financial Risks